yuanqing/cuba/README.md

 { id: 3, name: 'baz' }
 ```

+You can use `cuba.array` to get results in an array instead of a stream.

 ## Configuration

 Some quick set up is needed before we can start querying our spreadsheet.
-There are two methods:
+There are two ways to go about this:

 ### Method 1 &mdash; Enable link sharing on your spreadsheet